shakfu/py-js/README.md

 - [max-py](https://github.com/njazz/max-py) -- Embedding Python 2 / 3 in MaxMSP with pybind11.
 This looks like a reasonable effort, but only 9 commits and no further commits for 16 months as of this writing.
 Again c++ and using pybind11 which I'm not familiar with.

+- [nt.python_for_max](https://github.com/2bbb/nt.python_for_max) -- Basic implementation of python in max using a fork of Graham Wakefield's old c++ interface.
+Hasn't really been touched in 3 years.

 Around the time of the beginning of the covid-19 lockdown, I stumbled upon Iain Duncan's [Scheme for Max](https://github.com/iainctduncan/scheme-for-max) project, and I was quite inspired by his efforts to embed a scheme implementation into a Max external.

 So I decided, during a period with less distractions than usual, to try to make a minimal python3 external, learn the max sdk, the python c-api, and how to write more than a few lines of c that won't crash.

 It's been an education and I have come to understand precisely a quote I remember somewhere about the c language: that it's "like a scalpel".
 I painfully now understand this to mean that in skilled hands it can do wonders, otherwise you almost always end up killing the patient.

-Thanks to Luigi Castelli for his help on Max/Msp questions and to Stefan Behnel for his help with Cython questions.
+Thanks to Luigi Castelli for his help on Max/Msp questions, to Stefan Behnel for his help with Cython questions, and to Iain Duncan for providing the initial inspiration and for saving me time with some great implementation ideas.